ricallinson/pi-pxe-boot/README.md

 	sudo nano /etc/network/interfaces

-Change the line, `iface eth0 inet manual` so that the address is the first address is the current IP address (from the middle command), the netmask address is 255.255.255.0 and the router IP address received from the last command.
+Replace the line starting with `iface eth0 inet manual` with the following.
+The `address` is the first address is the current IP address (from the middle command), the `netmask` address is 255.255.255.0 and the `gateway` IP address is the router IP address received from the last command.

 	auto eth0
 	iface eth0 inet static